cetic/fadi/INSTALL.md

 FADI - Installation
 =======

-This page describes how to install the FADI platform:

-1. on a laptop/workstation, using [Minikube](https://github.com/kubernetes/minikube)
+This page describes how to install the FADI platform on a laptop/workstation, using [Minikube](https://github.com/kubernetes/minikube)

 2. on a generic Kubernetes cluster
 3. on GKE

 The last section describes how to automate the deployment using Gitlab-CI.

-Once FADI is installed, head to the user guide
+Once FADI is installed, head to the [user guide](USERGUIDE.md)

 ## 1. Local installation